Chase-42/RecipeApp/README.md

 - [MongoDB](https://www.mongodb.com/)
 - [Bootstrap](https://reactstrap.github.io/)

-# Install dependencies for server
-npm install

-# Install dependencies for client
-npm run client-install

-# Run the client & server with concurrently
-npm run dev

-# Run the Express server only
-npm run server

-# Run the React client only
-npm run client

 ## Installation
-Create a default.json file within the empty config folder then add your MONGO_URI to the default.json file.
+Create a default.json file within the empty config folder then add your MONGO_URI & JWTSecret in a JSON object.
-Make sure you set an env var for that and the jwtSecret on deployment.
+Make sure you set an env var for that and the JWTSecret on deployment.
 ```bash
 -  Create a forked copy of this project.
 -  Clone your own version of the repository in your terminal